Thoughts from the Science to Street Art Director

 My interests and educational background encompass the sciences and the arts.
 I found that these disciplines – although often viewed as differing, or even conflicting – have similarities (such as keen observation and attention to detail) and meld well together.
 In the spirit of interdisciplinary approaches, the Sciences, Arts and Humanities, when united, create a powerhouse for positive change and community engagement.
 The combination of these disciplines can expand, advance and amplify each field’s discoveries and applications.
 In terms of Science to Street Art, that spirit of collaboration supports and elevates a holistic approach to academic excellence for our k-12 and higher education systems while enriching public spaces with informal learning opportunities.

 WID has a strong and creative team that understands the value in building opportunities within the fusion of science and art; when I shared the initial idea with WID leadership and faculty, several immediately lent their support, accelerating the idea into an initiative far beyond what one person could accomplish alone.
 Science to Street Art for many years was an idea that I held on to.
 This initiative was inspired not only by my own personal experiences, but influenced by the changes I underwent as a result of my travels.
 I was especially struck by the rich forms of street art I encountered that breathed life into the streets and told the story of those communities and peoples.
 I felt this artistic expression could have application in science education and outreach as well.
 Utilizing art and entertainment to encourage learning, breaking down barriers, and promoting educational equity was something I wanted to bring back and implement here in Madison for my community as one way to elevate equity in STEAM education and more.
 After pitching the idea to Jo Handelsman, Director of WID, I was given the opportunity to implement and direct Science to Street Art.
-The program has been in development for over two years before the first paint hit the walls of the Discovery Building.
+The program has been in development for over two years before the first paint hit the walls of the Discovery Building in 2019.